ibm-cloud-docs/openpages/iam-synchronization.md

 Users and groups that you create in {{site.data.keyword.Bluemix_notm}} are synchronized to {{site.data.keyword.openpages_short}}.
 Users are synchronized to {{site.data.keyword.openpages_short}} after they accept an invitation to join your account.
 {: shortdesc}

+A cron job synchronizes the users and groups from {{site.data.keyword.cloud}} to {{site.data.keyword.openpages_short}}.
+This synchronization process is a one-way operation.

+When a user logs in to {{site.data.keyword.openpages_short}} for the first time, the user is added to the user and group registry in {{site.data.keyword.openpages_short}}.
+They do not need to wait for the synchronization job to run.

 All the groups that are created in {{site.data.keyword.Bluemix_notm}} are created in {{site.data.keyword.openpages_short}} with the prefix "Cloud IAM -" added to the name of the group.

 Users are assigned the profiles that are associated with their group.
 Administrators can associate groups to one or more profiles in {{site.data.keyword.openpages_short}}.
 If a user has no enabled profiles available, the fallback profile is used.
 The fallback profile allows a user who is either not associated with any profile, or whose profile is disabled or deleted, to log in to {{site.data.keyword.openpages_short}}.